acts-project/acts/docs/core/reconstruction/track_fitting.md

 * *component merging*: How a multi-component state is reduced to a single set of parameters and covariance.
 The method can be chosen with the enum {enum}`Acts::ComponentMergeMethod`.
 Two methods are supported currently:
     * The *mean* computes the mean and the covariance of the mean.
     * *max weight* takes the parameters of component with the maximum weight and computes the variance around these.
 This is a cheap approximation of the mode, which is not implemented currently.
+* *mixture reduction*: How the number of components is reduced to the maximum allowed number.
+Can be configured via a {class}`Acts::Delegate`:
+    * *Weight cut*: Keep only the N components with the largest weights.
+Implemented in {func}`Acts::reduceMixtureLargestWeights`.
+    * *KL distance*: Merge the closest components until the required amount is reached.
+The distance measure is the *Kullback-Leibler distance* in the *q/p* component.
+Implemented in {func}`Acts::reduceMixtureWithKLDistance`.

 :::{note}
 A good starting configuration is to use 12 components, the *max weight* merging and the *KL distance* reduction.